 It’s hard to pick against the Gold BJJ gis, they really are some of the best BJJ gis on the market today.
 While some may shy away due to the price of them, I believe the cost is warranted.
 You can really sense the level of knowledge and understanding that has gone into this product and it makes for an absolutely wonderful BJJ gi to roll in both for practice and competition.

 4. Sanabul Highlights Competition Ready – Lightweight Choice

 With the likes of former UFC champions Michael Bisping and TJ Dillashaw among their team.
 Sanabul really does have its finger on the pulse when it comes to the needs of combat athletes around the world.
 They offer a wide range of equipment for people of all levels and budgets, the Sanabul Highlights gi range is ideal for those looking to compete in a lightweight BJJ gi that is durable.

 - IBJJF approved

 - Approved by BJJ legends such as John Danaher

 You can’t have everything, right?
 While the Sanabul Highlights gi is most certainly one of the best on the market for performance, it isn’t the most comfortable.
 This should come as no surprise, it is clear that what Sanabul had in mind with this particular model was all about functionality above all else.
 For some this is most certainly the gi to go for, highly functional and affordable.
 However, for those of you that want a softer touch to your BJJ gi, I suggest looking elsewhere.

-Ronin are all about providing the best possible quality equipment with no extra bells, whistles or funky designs.
-If you’re a purest that simply wants high grade equipment, this is the choice for you.
-No one will look twice at you when you’re rolling, no compliments on what you’re wearing, however you’ll feel like a million bucks in the premium BJJ gi that you have on.
+Ronin are all about providing the best possible quality equipment with no extra bells, whistles, or funky designs.
+If you’re the purest that simply want high-grade equipment, this is the choice for you.
+No one will look twice at you when you’re rolling, no compliments on what you’re wearing, however, you’ll feel like a million bucks in the premium BJJ gi that you have on.

 - Clean look (no badges)